Find the cheapest way to send money from Australia to New Zealand, and avoid being slugged with expensive bank fees.

 Banks vs money transfer companies

-The main alternative to these types of international money transfer services is bank transfers.
+The main alternative to international money transfer services is bank transfers.
 Nearly every Australian bank will allow you to send money to New Zealand, and this sort of transaction is very easy to set up.
 However, banks typically charge higher transfer fees, and you'll generally get more competitive exchange rates with international money transfer services.